openworm/tracker-commons/wcon_format_spec.md

 ## Including custom features

-Even seemingly primitive features such as speed can have many variants (centroid vs. midbody vs. head; calculated over a window vs. frame-by-frame; etc).
-Therefore, having a standard feature called "speed" is not sufficiently flexible for wide use.
+Even seemingly primitive features such as speed can have many variants (centroid vs. midbody vs. head; calculated over a window vs. frame-by-frame; etc.)  Therefore, having a standard feature called "speed" is not sufficiently flexible for wide use.
 Instead, custom features are included in a WCON file using group-specific tags that are easily identifiable by `@` followed by a unique identifier.
 For software developed in worm labs, use the lab's strain designation as a unique identifier.
 A current list of lab strain designations (the first code in capital letters) is available from the CGC (http://cbs.umn.edu/cgc/lab-code) or WormBase (https://www.wormbase.org/resources/laboratory).
 If a single group has multiple incompatible feature sets, the strain designation can be followed by a suffix separated from the lab code by a non-letter character (e.g. `"@CF Vikram"` or `"@OMG_1.5"`).
 For groups without a strain designation, choose an identifier that is not already on the list of lab strain identifiers.

 A WCON file with three custom features: